Make sure and cross the bridge over the Big Muddy on map 27, or you will be hurting.

 Continuing West you simply follow the Levee into Grand Tower.
 Have a rest in the shade of the Gazebo.
 There is an abandoned road you can follow on to the campground but I don’t really know if there is an official place to wet your feet.
 You arrived!

 You can actually just drive the trail from the Clear Springs Wilderness trailhead, and that’s what we did.
-We got out at Grand Tower and walked the wide flat shore and then walked up to the levee and walked along the trail until we got to where it was gravel road and called it a day.
+(I’ve hiked it twice now) We got out at Grand Tower and walked the wide flat shore and then walked up to the levee and walked along the trail until we got to where it was gravel road and called it a day.

-There are a series of bluffs just at Grand tower past the gazebo with a long forgotten faint trail over them that maybe was part of the River to River or American Discovery trail at one time.
+There are a series of bluffs (Devils Backbone) just at Grand tower past the gazebo with a long forgotten faint trail over them.
 I waded through the weeds and walked it for a great birds eye view of the town.
 That first part of the forgotten trail is about a 30 degree slope!

 Pine Hills Bluffs view down